-- 5. The mechanism of formation of the MFIF and NFIF therefore most likely involved exhalative release of reduced hydrothermal/volcanic fluids into a restricted and deoxygenated seafloor water column where the oxidation of reduced Fe to Fe(III)(oxyhydr)oxides occurred, most likely by the activity of photoferrotrophs (Chi Fru et al., 2013).
-Microaerophilic oxidation of Fe(II) was likely critical, but that remains to be explored. - Episodic intensification of hydrothermal activity is identified as a main mechanism for the formation of the millimetric BIF bands, adding to the biological mechanism that was inferred from fossil records in the MFIF (Chi Fru et al., 2013, 2015). - 7.
-Abiotic Si precipitation was much slower relative to Fe(III) precipitation, resulting in Fe-rich bands in the NFIF forming in association with large fragments of volcaniclast and the Si-rich bands with finer Si grains. - A combination of the above processes produced pulses of Si and Fe in the millimetric Si and Fe-rich bands in the NFIF. - 9.
-Whether the rocks described here are analogs of Precambrian BIFs or not, and whether the proposed formation mechanisms match those that formed the ancient rocks, is opened to debate.
-However, there are many similarities to proposed Precambrian BIF depositional models (e.g. Klien, 2005; Beukes and Gutzmer, 2008; Smith et al., 2013; Bekker et al., 2010; Klein and Beukes,
+- localized MFIF and NFIF deposits that are Fe(III)(oxyhydr)oxide-rich but Mn oxide-poor. - 5.
+The mechanism of formation of the MFIF and NFIF therefore most likely involved exhalative release of reduced hydrothermal/volcanic fluids into a restricted and deoxygenated seafloor water column where the oxidation of reduced Fe to Fe(III)(oxyhydr)oxides occurred, most likely by the activity of photoferrotrophs (Chi Fru et al., 2013).
+Microaerophilic oxidation of Fe(II) was likely critical, but that remains to be shown.

+- 6. Episodic intensification of hydrothermal activity is identified as a main mechanism for the formation of the millimetric BIF bands, adding to the biological mechanism that was inferred from fossil records in the MFIF (Chi Fru et al., 2013, 2015). - 7.
+Abiotic Si precipitation was apparently much slower relative to Fe(III) precipitation, resulting in Fe-rich bands in the NFIF forming in association with large fragments of volcaniclast and the Si-rich bands with finer Si grains. - 8.
+A combination of the above processes produced pulses of Si and Fe in the millimetric Si and Fe-rich bands in the NFIF. - 978 9.
+The Milos rocks fulfill sedimentological, chemical and mineralogical characteristics that established them as potentially the youngest known BIFs; following the simplistic definition that BIFs are sedimentary rocks composed of alternating layers of Fe and Si containing at least 15% Fe. - 10.
+Whether the rocks described here are analogues of Precambrian BIFs or not, and whether the proposed formation mechanisms match those that formed the ancient rocks, is opened to debate.
+However, there are many similarities to proposed Precambrian BIF depositional models (e.g. Klien, 2005; Beukes and